hopv/rust-horn/toplas2021/README.md

 # Materials for the TOPLAS 2021 Paper

-Materials for the paper [RustHorn: CHC-Based Verification for Rust Programs (TOPLAS 2021)](https://dl.acm.org/doi/full/10.1145/3462205).
+Materials for the paper [RustHorn: CHC-based Verification for Rust Programs (TOPLAS 2021)](https://dl.acm.org/doi/full/10.1145/3462205).

 - [rust-horn](./rust-horn): RustHorn implementation used for the experiments
 - [benchmarks](./benchmarks): Benchmarks and experimental results